Jeong Su-il

-Jeong Su-il (정수일, also transliterated as Chong Suil; November 12, 1934 – February 24, 2025) was a South Korean historian who specialised in Silk Road history and the history of West Asia.
+Jeong Su-il (also transliterated as Chong Suil; 12 November 1934 – 24 February 2025) was a South Korean historian who specialised in Silk Road history and the history of West Asia.

 Raised in China by ethnic Korean parents, Jeong worked as a Chinese diplomat before immigrating to North Korea in the 1960s.
 He was trained as a North Korean spy in the 1970s, and in 1984 he entered South Korea under the identity of Muhammed Kansu, a Filipino-Lebanese academic.
 Jeong worked in South Korea as a professor until 1996, when his identity and espionage activities were discovered.
 He was sentenced to fifteen years in prison.

 Jeong was released in 2000, received South Korean citizenship in 2005, and continued to work as an academic in South Korea until his death.

 Early life in China

 Jeong Su-il was born to ethnic Korean parents in Yanbian, Jilin, Manchukuo (Japanese-occupied China).
 His grandfather had come to China during the Japanese occupation of the Korean Peninsula in the early 20th century.
 Jeong was the third of six children, and the eldest son.
 He always considered himself Korean and studied in ethnic Korean high schools, but he did learn Japanese in elementary school, as it was required in schools by the occupying Japanese forces.

 During his last year in high school, he became one of two ethnic Koreans admitted to Peking University when it opened its entrance exam to all students in 1952.
 At Peking University, Jeong was in the Eastern Studies program, which aimed to train diplomats.
 As part of the program, he studied Russian and Arabic.
 One of his professors was the famed historian Ji Xianlin, who suggested him to study in Egypt.
 He continued his studies at Cairo University from 1956 to 1958, where he also learned English and some German.
 After graduating, he worked as a Chinese diplomat for five years, serving in Morocco until 1963.